-As a former world champion who is still going strong, Viswanathan Anand net worth will undoubtedly be one of the highest in the game.
+Ex-world champion Viswanathan Anand may be past his prime.
+But the tiger from Madras is still going strong!
+With a near-endless list of tournament and match wins, including world championships, Viswanathan Anand net worth will undoubtedly be one of the highest in the game.

 Few doubt the 49-year-old is his country’s greatest ever player, in a

 So it is no wonder his career earnings through prize money, promotional work and sponsorships have amassed him an estimated $5 million to $7 million fortune.

 But it is not just cash that Anand has earned.